 "We experienced a lot of eye-openers," says Shanthi, Saikrishna's mother.
 "We thought we knew about good nutrition and assumed many things, but we really didn't understand the consequences of our eating habits."

 The family enjoys spending time together, whether they're traveling to visit family across the country or watching a movie at home with a bowl of popcorn.
 Unfortunately, says Shanthi, creating positive eating habits as a family was not something they focused on.

-Saikrishna's pediatrician referred him to the Get Up & Go program, a partnership between Children's Health℠ and the YMCA.
+Saikrishna's pediatrician referred him to Get Up & Go by Children's Health℠.
 The program teaches participants healthy lifestyle habits through improved nutrition and exercise.